Enhancing Angular Sensitivity of Segmented Antineutrino Detectors for Reactor Monitoring: Introduction to antineutrino directionality in segmented detectors for inverse beta decay

 \subsection{IBD detectors with ${}^6$Li as a dopant}

-Starting with the Bugey 3 experiment~\cite{Bugey3_1995, Bugey3_1996}, antineutrino detectors and prototypes that use segmented scintillators doped with lithium-6 include SANDD, MAD, ROADSTR~\cite{MobileAntineutrinoDemonstratorProject:2025sna}, PROSPECT, and the originally proposed NuLat experiment~\cite{NuLat:2015wgu}.
+Starting with the Bugey 3 experiment~\cite{Bugey3_1995, Bugey3_1996}, antineutrino detectors and prototypes that use segmented scintillators doped with lithium-6 include SANDD, MAD, ROADSTR~\cite{6t97-9bpb}, PROSPECT, and the originally proposed NuLat experiment~\cite{lane2015newtypeneutrinodetector}.
 SOLID and CHANDLER also use ${}^6$Li, but only on the outer surfaces of their segments (3D segmentation).
+This confinement of the ${}^6$Li dopant to the surfaces of the segments in these detectors makes the neutron detection layer much thinner.
+This thin neutron detection layer contradicts the implicit assumption of isotropy in the binning scheme introduced in Figs. \ref{fig_segmentation_scaling} and \ref{fig:phi_def}.
+Modifying the binning and the directionality algorithm to address these anisotropies is not within the scope of this work.
 The detectors and their main characteristics are listed in Table~\ref{tab_Li6_detectors}.
 The ongoing development of ${}^6$Li-doped 3D-printable plastics further motivates this directionality study~\cite{KIM2023168537, Barr:2025fxg}.
 Fig.~\ref{fig:Bugey_Prospect_data} highlights the neutrino directionality in segmented $^6$Li detectors using data from Bugey 3 and PROSPECT experiments.

 To be more sensitive to directionality, it is beneficial that neutrons capture in a different segment with respect to the IBD vertex.
 Higher doping level leads to shorter path length between reaching the thermal energy and the capture.
 Therefore, it is desirable to have segment scale on the order of the prompt-delayed distance, as we will see in the angular uncertainty results.
 The fraction of useful events for directionality, as reported in our previous paper can be estimated as follows: SANDD --- $\sim$100\%, NuLat --- 86\%, PROSPECT --- 39\%.
 The angular uncertainty is shown in Fig.~\ref{fig_old_method} using the conventional method.